Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Upper Bound for

 Naively, the \(\child_A\) query can be answered in time proportional to $|\rhs(A)|$, so the running time of \cref{alg:random} can be bounded by the product of the height of $\G$ and the maximum production length of $\G$.
 If the input SLG $\G$ is transformed using \cref{theorem:weighted-contracting-slg}, we can achieve random access time $\Oh(\log\weight{T})$, or even $\Oh(\log\frac{\weight{T}}{\weight{c}})$ if the resulting character is $c$.
 A relatively simple extension allows implementing \(\child_A\) queries in $\Oh(|\rle(\rhs(A))|)$ time, so we can achieve the same bounds for RLSLGs using \cref{cor:contracting_rlslg}.

-The structure of nice RLSLGs introduced in \cref{sec:structured} allows decreasing the grammar size at the expense of an increased production length.
+The structure of nice RLSLGs introduced in \cref{sec:structured} allows decreasing the grammar height at the expense of an increased production length.
 As we show next, this does not interfere with constant-time implementation of \(\child_A\) queries.